Image compression

-How to compress images (JPG/JPEG/WebP)
+How to compress images without breaking the final output

 TL;DR